ai2cm/fv3gfs-fortran/README.md

 of the base OS is Ubuntu 18.04.
 One can change this by setting the following build
 argument:

 BASE_OS_IMAGE - refers to the version of the base OS used.
-Default value is 'nvidia/cuda:10.1-devel-ubuntu18.04'
+Default value is
-                which provides CUDA support.
-Valid values with no CUDA support include 'ubuntu:18.04' and 'ubuntu:19.10'.
+                'ubuntu:19.10'.
+If CUDA is set to 'y', BASE_OS_IMAGE will be set to 'nvidia/cuda:10.1-devel-ubuntu18.04'.
+Current valid values for
+                BASE_OS_IMAGE are 'ubuntu:18.04', 'ubuntu:19.10' and
+                'nvidia/cuda:10.1-devel-ubuntu18.04'.

 ### Step 2: Install fv3config
 ```